 Ultimately though, your self-esteem, your self-worth, and how attractive you feel should come from yourself, not from an outside source.

-Because love which comes from within is something you can absolutely count on, day in and day out.
+Because love which comes from within is something, you can count on, day in and day out.